Pharald/LPVTools/README.md

 To add LPVTools to MATLAB path run the addlpv script

 ## Support
-For any suggestions on future enhancement or nice to have features of these tools and reporting bugs, please email Harald Pfifer (harald.pfifer@tu-dresden.de)
+For any suggestions on future enhancement or nice to have features of these tools and reporting bugs, please email Harald Pfifer (harald.pfifer@tu-dresden.de) or Emily Burgin (emily.burgin@tu-dresden.de)

 ## Authors and acknowledgment